bhscomputerscienceclub/bhscomputerscienceclub.github.io/README.md

 1. Go to pages/projects
    - To create new page copy projtemplate.md
-   - To edit an existing page make sure you have permission and the edit the markdown.
+   - To edit an existing page make sure you have permission and then edit the markdown.

 ### Writeups coming soon